-- 1. Peer Learning! - 2.
-Reflect on the focus population your ESE serves - 3.
-Engage in a case study to design a program for a focus population - Use a tool that supports identifying and documents goals for supporting your focus population through your program model - 5.
+- 1. Introductions of you all! - 2.
+Community Standards Development - 3.
+Reflect on the focus population your ESE serves - 4.
+Engage in a case study to design a program for a focus population - Use a tool that supports identifying and documents goals for supporting your focus population through your program model - 6.
 Commit to what is next for you based on learnings from this session